 How web push notifications work

 Browser notifications work differently.
 Every browser, like Chrome, Firefox, or Safari, has its push service, so the methods of delivering push notifications may vary.

-It works this way: the App Server sends the message to the Push Service, which transfers it to the User Agent — the browser.
-After that, the User Agent sends a Push Event to the Service Worker — a script that a browser runs in the background to allow features that don’t need web pages to operate.
+It works this way: the app server sends the message to the push service that transfers it to the user agent — the browser.
+After that, the user agent sends a push event to the service worker — a script that a browser runs in the background to allow features that don’t need web pages to operate.
 Finally, it retrieves the message and displays the notification.

 Check out the scheme below to get a better understanding of how web push notifications work.

-If you are interested in sending web push notifications, SendPulse is the right platform for that.
+If you are interested in sending web push notifications, SendPulse is the right platform.

 You need to take a few simple steps to get everything up and running.
 Here they are:

 - Add your website.
-Insert the link of your site and set up general settings: choose your website image, decide which action should trigger the request for subscription.
+Insert the URL of your site, and set up general settings: choose your website image, decide which action should trigger the request for subscription.